The Rookie (2002) / Drama

 Cast: Dennis Quaid, Rachel Griffiths, Brian Cox, Beth Grant, Angus T. Jones

-Directed By John Lee Hancock
+Director: John Lee Hancock

 Morris became a baseball coach in a small-town Texas high school, when one day he pitches a few to the catcher on the team, at the risk of re-injury, and is surprised to learn he can still bring the heat.
 The struggling team makes a deal with Morris that if they make the division playoffs, Morris will try out for a pro team.
 The team does, and Morris does, but the road paved to the "Big Show" of Major League Baseball isn't easy, especially when he has a wife and kids that need money and their daddy.

-Although there are certain contrivances that abound, THE ROOKIE rarely makes a misstep in it's narrative at any point of the lengthy 2 hour and 9 minute running length.
+Although there are certain contrivances that abound, The Rookie rarely makes a misstep in its narrative at any point of the lengthy two-hour and nine-minute running length.
 Dennis Quaid is terrific as Jim Morris, and although his fastball isn't up to Morris' stuff, he certainly delivers like a pro, both in the realistic pitching motions as well as in the lines of the script.

-THE ROOKIE is a Disney movie, and rated G, so it's suitable viewing for the whole family.
+The Rookie is a Disney movie, and rated G, so it's suitable viewing for the whole family.
 Don't make the mistake of thinking the G rating means it's strictly for kids, as adults will be just as entertained.
 One of the better movies of 2002, and recommended for everyone, baseball fan or not.